 Lyons Davidson speaks up for law apprenticeships at House of Lords

 National Apprenticeship Week 2013 kicked off on 11 March and fittingly it was also the launch day for the new Level 4 Higher Apprenticeship in Legal Services.
-Apprenticeships have been around for hundreds of years but hadn’t been available as a means to access law careers.
+Apprenticeships have been around for hundreds of years, although law apprenticeships hadn’t been available as a means to access legal careers.
 From hereon this all changes – exciting times!

 Higher Apprenticeship in Legal Services